 They paid rent but did not have electricity or running water.
 They cooked on a camp stove and used candles and lanterns for lighting.
 The restroom was an improvised outhouse.
 Water, for cooking and cleaning, was collected at a public tap and kept in small jugs.
 It was heated on the camp stove for the baby’s bath.

-While they were thankful to have shelter, it was obvious that the primitive living situation was taking a toll.
+While they were thankful to have shelter, the rough living situation was taking a toll.

-Happily, Leilani and her two year-old are now able to take hot showers, cook on a proper stove, keep food cool in a refrigerator, and use electric lights after dark.
-They are happier and doing well..
+Since then, Leilani and her two-year-old are now able to take hot showers, cook on a safer stove, keep food cool in a refrigerator, and have electricity for lighting and other appliances after dark.
+They are happier and are doing well.

 How We Help

 Neighborhood Place of Puna is the 2nd largest homelessness provider in Hawai’i County and one of the few organizations in Puna that families can turn to for help.
 We know that we can end family homelessness in Hawai’i County through prevention and community partnerships.
 Over the past 20 years, we have grown to offer a variety of homelessness support and prevention programs, like our Hale Iki Temporary Emergency Shelter and Family Assessment Center, The Family Resource Center, The Coordination Center and Disaster Recovery Case Management.

 To help support the work we do, please consider helping the many families in need with a monetary donation to our programs.

 “He ‘iki hala au no Kea’au, ‘a’ohe pōhaku alā e nahā ‘ai.”

 I am a small hala fruit of Kea’au, but there is no rock strong enough to crush me.

 Said of those who are “Puna Strong” and resilient.